graphql/codemirror-graphql/README.md

 GraphQL mode for CodeMirror
 ===========================

+> ⚠️NOTICE!⚠️ This repository is about to be archived and join a monorepo.
+Please make new PRs against the [ide-monorepo branch](https://github.com/graphql/graphiql/tree/ide-monorepo)

 [![Build Status](https://travis-ci.org/graphql/codemirror-graphql.svg?branch=master)](https://travis-ci.org/graphql/codemirror-graphql)

 Provides CodeMirror with a parser mode for GraphQL along with a live linter and